nbuilding/N-lang-docs/docs/features/tuples_lists_records.md

 }
 let value = recordvalue.value
 ```
-Here this simply makes a record with one value, but a record can also be used as a simpler way or storing class-like data, without the useage of a class.
-Lastly is a list, which takes in a type and stores a list of values of that type, there is no limit to how many items a data can hold, here is and example of a list in action:
+Here this simply makes a record with one value, but a record can also be used as a simpler way of storing class-like data, without the usage of a class.
+Lastly is a list, which takes in a type and stores a list of values of that type, there is no limit to how many items a data can hold, here is an example of a list in action:
 ```js
 // This will declare a list of strings let listvalue:list[str] = ["a", "b", "c"]